Marissa Hall

 (pronouns: she/her/hers)

-Marissa is passionate about empowering her clients to create tangible and meaningful change.
-She believes creating a safe, non-judgmental and inclusive space is the best way for her clients to recognize their strengths and work toward their goals.
-Her doctoral research focuses on how difficulties with self-regulation impact young children’s social-emotional development and academic achievement.
+Marissa is passionate about helping her clients make real and meaningful changes in their lives.
+She believes that a safe, welcoming, and inclusive environment is essential for children and families to feel comfortable, recognize their strengths, and work toward their goals.
+Marissa’s doctoral research explores how challenges with self-regulation can affect young children's social-emotional development and success at school.

 ACTIVITIES & INTERESTS